bergenrackley/WaniKani-Locker/README.md

 # ⛔ WaniKani Locker

-A simple Chrome extension that blocks access to distracting websites **while you have pending WaniKani reviews**.
+A simple Chrome extension that blocks access to websites **while you have pending WaniKani reviews**.

 ## ✍️ Description